-CAISSE DE REFINANCEMENT DE L'HABITAT (CRH), a credit institution, plays a special role in the financing of housing in France.
-The CRH was set up in 1985 as part of the general reform of mortgage markets decided by the French government and so received the special agreement of the Act dated July 11,1985 (article 13).
-It's sole object is to refinance housing purchasers loans, granted by the credit institutions which are its shareholders.
+The CRH - CAISSE DE REFINANCEMENT DE L'HABITAT, a credit institution, plays a special role in the financing of housing in France.
+CRH was set up in 1985 as part of the general reform of mortgage markets decided by the French government.
+So CRH has received from the Minister of Finance and Economy the special agreement of the Act dated July 11,1985 (article 13).
+Its sole object is to refinance housing purchasers loans, granted by credit institutions which are its shareholders.

-It's sole object is to refinance housing purchasers loans, granted by the credit institutions which are its shareholders, by issuing bonds governed by French law (article 13 de la loi du 11 juillet 1985) for this purpose.
+Its sole object is to refinance housing purchasers loans, granted by the credit institutions which are its shareholders, by issuing bonds governed by French law (article 13 de la loi du 11 juillet 1985) for this purpose and by acquiring promissory notes issued by its shareholders with the same interest rate and maturity than bonds issued by CRH.

-Its loans are matched by bond issues and secured by a pledged loans portfolio equal to 125 % of the amount borrowed as regulated by the law of December 31, 1969 modified by the law : Code monétaire et financier (articles L. 313-42 to L. 313-49).
-As a result, CRH acquires ownership of the loan portfolio in the event of a borrowers' default, without further formality and notwithstanding any provisions to the contrary.
+Its loans are matched by bond issues and secured in a specific legislative framework which regulates its operations by a pledged housing loans portfolio equal to 125 % of the amount borrowed .
+As a result, in the event of a borrowers' default, the provisions of the law allow CRH to acquire ownership of the loan portfolio without further formality and notwithstanding any provisions to the contrary.

-Apart from the special supervisory duties of the Commission Bancaire, defined by the law, CRH's audit department makes regular inspections at borrowings banks, with sample tests to confirm the soundness and proper form of the pledged loans.
+Apart from the special supervisory duties of the refinancing operations of the Autorité de Contrôle Prudentiel et de Résolution (ACPR), defined by the law, CRH's audit department makes regular inspections at borrowings banks, with sample tests to confirm the soundness and proper form of the pledged loans.

 Crédit Agricole SA - Crédit Lyonnais